Skip to main content

 How Does TRT Influence Cholesterol and Lipids?

-The relationship between and lipid profiles is complex, with studies showing varied outcomes.
+The relationship between testosterone therapy and lipid profiles is complex, with studies showing varied outcomes.
 Testosterone influences hepatic lipase, an enzyme in the liver that affects cholesterol metabolism.
 Some studies have reported a modest decrease in high-density lipoprotein (HDL) cholesterol, often referred to as “good” cholesterol.

 However, this is often accompanied by a reduction in low-density lipoprotein (LDL) cholesterol (“bad” cholesterol) and total cholesterol.
 A 20-year systematic review and meta-analysis indicated that TRT was associated with favorable changes in lipid profiles, including a reduction in total cholesterol and LDL.